pauljeter/pauljeter-astro/src/content/blog/how-engineering-leaders-should-prepare-for-budget-planning.md

 Budget planning can be stressful, but recognizing these common pitfalls can help you avoid them:

 ### Mistake #1: Avoiding or Resenting the Process
-Budget planning isn’t fun for most technical leaders.
+Budget planning isn't fun for most technical leaders.
 However, embracing it positions you to best advocate for your team and resources.
-The business relies on your input—so engage proactively.
+The business relies on your input, so engage proactively.

 ### Mistake #2: Overlooking Fixed Costs
 Engineering teams often spend more than half of their capacity on ongoing support and maintenance.
 Ensure these fixed costs are clearly understood and included.
 Accurate historical data significantly strengthens your position in negotiations.